pedroramaciotti/LogDiv/README.md

-# LogDiv: A Module for Diversity
+# LogDiv: A Python Module for Computing Diversity in Transaction Logs

-LogDiv allows to calculate diversity of log files.

-The initial purpose to calculate diversity is to study distributions of requests toward differents topics.

-Diversity can be interpreted as the mesure of equilibrium in distributions.
+LogDiv is a Python module for the computation of the diversity of items requested by users in transaction logs.

+It takes two inputs:

+1) A log file with transactions.
+2) A file with item atributes.

+Computing the diversity of items requested by users is a task of interest in many fields, such as sociology, recommender systems, e-commerce, and media studies.
+Check the example below.

 ## Getting Started